Field Course: Comparative Applied Field Marine Mammal Physiology - Virtual

-Description: Come join us and have the experience of your life – touch and interact with dolphins & manatee; all the while getting a University of Toronto and Physiology half credit.
-Experience real-life physiology of these beautiful and awesome creatures.
-First week (April 30 - May 7) is spent in Mexico with daily activities such as in-water direct interactions with these amazing animals and out-of-water observations of them as field data collection at a marine mammal facility ideally suited for interactive study of marine mammals in a natural habitat.
-In addition, there will be an opportunity to swim with them.
-During the second week in Toronto (May 8-12), in-depth analysis, interpretation, and group discussion of the information collected will form the basis for the final report.
+Description: Come join us and have the experience of your life – virtually enjoy up close and personal videos interacting with seals like sea lions, and various species of dolphins; all the while getting a University of Toronto and Physiology half credit.
+Experience physiology of these beautiful and awesome creatures.
+First week is spent on Zoom virtually visiting our marine mammal friends in Florida with daily activities such as in-water interactions with these amazing animals seeing their amazing anatomy and physiology.
+During the second week we will have virtual daily class meetings to discuss our individual projects, and group discussion of the information learned and applied.
 Space is limited for this unique one of a kind opportunity and it is filling up fast.

 Evaluation: Field notes 30%, Participation 30%, Final essay 40%